 Message From The President

-"The Collegium is an international group for the study of scientific and clinical problems in allergy and related branches of medicine and immunology.
-The Collegium aims to promote the humble spirit of scientific enquiry, friendly cooperation, good fellowship and professional relationships in the field of allergy"
+In the 1950’s, the founders of the CIA envisioned a society that would promote and celebrate excellence in basic science and clinical investigation in allergy and related fields.
+When the Collegium was founded in 1954, the Constitution stated (in Article 1): "The Collegium is an international group for the study of scientific and clinical problems in allergy and related branches of medicine and immunology.
+The Collegium aims to promote the humble spirit of scientific enquiry, friendly cooperation, good fellowship and professional relationships in the field of allergy."

-We also strive to allow ample time for informal interactions, and to offer an attractive social program that permits attendees and accompanying persons to take advantage of the wonderful meeting venues.
-Indeed, the combination of scientific excellence and warmly collegial atmosphere, experienced in meetings held in places of exceptional interest and attractiveness, are fundamental characteristics of this organization.
+We also strive to allow ample time for informal interactions, and to offer an attractive social program that permits attendees and accompanying persons to take advantage of the location where the meetings occur.
+Indeed, the combination of scientific excellence and warmly collegial atmosphere, experienced in places of exceptional interest and attractiveness, is a fundamental characteristic of the CIA.

 With these key features in mind, CIA leadership is actively exploring a late spring meeting in 2022 in Canada that will be hosted by Dr. Judah Denburg and other Canadian colleagues.
 As we look forward to building the program for our 34th CIA meeting, please continue to visit our website for updates.

 President, Collegium Internationale Allergologicum